 Clients rely on Ken to help them resolve complex intellectual property and commercial disputes.
 Drawing on a strong technical background, particularly in the electrical, mechanical and electro-mechanical arts, Ken has successfully litigated patent infringement cases throughout the United States.
-He has represented clients in all phases of patent litigation and trial preparation, including:
+He has represented clients in all phases of patent litigation and trial and in cases involving a broad array of technical disciplines, including controllers and control systems, software, mechanical design, heat transfer, thermodynamics, fluid dynamics, and many others.

-Ken also has represented clients in connection with inter partes review proceedings before the Patent Trial and Appeal Board, and in litigation involving numerous types of other business disputes, including claims for breach of contract, trademark and trade dress infringement, and unfair competition.
+Ken also has successfully represented clients in connection with inter partes review proceedings before the Patent Trial and Appeal Board, and in litigation involving numerous types of other business disputes, including claims for breach of contract, trademark and trade dress infringement, and unfair competition.
+In addition, he regularly counsels clients on patent clearance matters, enforcement strategies, and strategies for defending against infringement allegations by others.

-Prior to joining Michael Best, Ken worked as a law clerk in the Chicago office of a national law firm.
-He also spent time working as a research assistant with the Intellectual Property Center of The John Marshall Law School.
-Before that, Ken served as an engineering intern at Westar Display Technologies, Inc., located near St. Louis.
-While there, he worked with a team of engineers on the design and production of cell phone and flat panel display measurement systems, rack-mount video adapter assemblies, and universal testers for display modules and panels.
+Prior to joining Michael Best, Ken worked at Westar Display Technologies, located near St. Louis, where he assisted with the design and production of cell phone and flat panel display measurement systems, rack-mount video adapter assemblies, and universal testers for display modules and panels.

 Enforcing manufacturers' patent rights